- Step 1. Earn a Bachelor’s Degree

 Step 1: Earn a Bachelor’s Degree

 Admission to a Juris Doctor (J.D.) program requires completion of at least a bachelor’s degree.
-The ABA does not recommend any specific undergraduate major, though some traditional areas of undergraduate study include political science, philosophy, history, English, economics and business.
-Some undergraduate universities offer pre-law curriculums, which may help you develop the skills necessary to succeed in law school.
+The ABA does not recommend any specific undergraduate major, though some traditional areas of undergraduate study include political science, philosophy, history, English, economics, and business.
+Some undergraduate universities offer pre-law curricula, which may help you develop the skills necessary to succeed in law school.

 While you don’t have to graduate with a certain major to become a lawyer, you will need to meet schools’ unique undergraduate GPA requirements.
 When researching law schools, note the median or average GPA required for admission.